Best Mermaid Viewer and Editor for Mac in 2026

 7. Free Online: Our Mermaid Viewer Tool

 Our Mermaid viewer is a free, no-install browser tool.
-Paste Mermaid syntax, see the diagram rendered instantly.
+Paste Mermaid syntax, see the diagram rendered right in the browser.
 Handles all Mermaid diagram types (flowchart, sequence, class, state, ER, Gantt, pie, mindmap, timeline, git graph).
 Runs entirely client-side — your diagram source doesn't get uploaded to a server.

 Best for: one-off Mermaid rendering when you don't want to install anything.
 Also useful as a sanity check when your editor's Mermaid extension is misbehaving.